Foreign tourism to Spain soars in October, still much lower than 2019 | Business

 - Spain

-The number of foreign tourists coming to Spain jumped five-fold in October from the same month a year ago to 5.13 million as reduced travel restrictions encouraged visitors, official statistics showed on Thursday.
-The number of foreign tourists was still about two thirds the number in October 2019, when 7.59 million foreigners travelled to Spain.
+The number of foreign tourists coming to Spain jumped fivefold in October from the same month a year ago to 5.13 million as an easing of travel curbs encouraged more to visit, data showed on Thursday.

+However, numbers remained about a third down in October 2019, when 7.59 million foreigners traveled to Spain.
+The figure was in line with Tourism Minister Reyes Maroto's expectations.
+She said in November that she saw tourism recovering to 66% of 2019 levels in the fourth quarter.

+In 2020, governments in Europe imposed strict travel restrictions to curb infections, though the new Omicron variant has brought uncertainty to the industry for the coming months.
+Minister Maroto had said the reopening of commercial flights to the United States in early November would support the recovery in the fourth quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)